 - faculty, staff, Master Teachers, etc. from fully implemented UTeach programs

 - January 15: Board slate presented to USEA president

 - February 15: Board slate presented to USEA membership

 Yes.
 USEA members may nominate themselves for board service by following the same procedures they would use to nominate someone else.

 What's the Nomination Process?

 Nominate a Candidate

-If you know of an individual who meets the Leadership Development Committee’s criteria, and who might be willing to serve on the USEA Executive Board, nominate them!
+If you know someone who meets the criteria and eligibility for USEA board nominee, and who might be willing to serve on the USEA Executive Board, nominate them!